-Kath Mulhall and Elaine McParland are just two of our very talented nominees in this year's IMAGE Business of Beauty Awards.
+Kath Mulhall, Noella Geoghegan and Elaine McParland are just some of our very talented nominees in this year's IMAGE Business of Beauty Awards.
 Voting is now open here.
 Voting ends at midnight, Friday March 6.
 For voting terms and conditions, click here.

 IMAGE BOB 2020 will kick off at 6:30 pm with a cocktail reception on Sunday, March 15, at the Clayton Hotel on Burlington Road in Dublin 4.
 Early bird tickets are available here at €191 including VAT for a limited time.
 Tables of 10 and 12 guests are available.